 If the Plan is a governmental section 457(b) plan, the same rules described elsewhere in this notice generally apply, allowing you to roll over the payment to an IRA or an employer plan that accepts rollovers.
 One difference is that, if you do not do a rollover, you will not have to pay the 10% additional income tax on early distributions from the Plan even if you are under age 59 1⁄2 (unless the payment is from a separate account holding rollover contributions that were made to the Plan from a tax-qualified plan, a section 403(b) plan or an IRA).
 However, if you do a rollover to an IRA or to an employer plan that is not a governmental section 457(b) plan, a later distribution made before age 59 1⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies).
-Other differences are that you cannot do a rollover if the payment is due to "unforeseeable emergency" and the special rules under "if you were born on or before January 1, 1936" do not apply.
+Other differences are that you cannot do a rollover if the payment is due to "unforeseeable emergency" and the special rules under "if your payment includes employer stock that you do not roll over" and "if you were born on or before January 1, 1936" do not apply.